Siege of Tunis (Mercenary War): Aftermath

-Despite the siege being lifted, few supplies arrived and Mathos decided that he could not maintain his position.
-He led the army 160 km south to the wealthy port city of Leptis Parva (just south of the modern city of Monastir, Tunisia).
+The supplies seized from the Carthaginian camp relieved the rebels' immediate problems, but little further food arrived, despite the siege having been lifted.
+Mathos decided he could not sustain the position in Tunis and led the army 160 km south to the wealthy port city of Leptis Parva (just south of the modern city of Monastir, Tunisia).
 This was the capital of the prosperous Byzacium region and had risen against Carthage earlier in the war.
-Hanno and Hamilcar marched after the rebels with an army totalling over 25,000 men, including every Carthaginian citizen of military age, and a large number of war elephants.
+Hanno and Hamilcar marched after the rebels with an army totalling more than 25,000 men, including every Carthaginian citizen of military age, and many war elephants.
 At the ensuing Battle of Leptis Parva the rebels were crushed, with few losses to the Carthaginians.
-In a change of policy, prisoners were taken, which probably helped to ensure that there was no desperate last stand.
+In a change of policy, prisoners were taken, which probably helped to ensure there was no desperate last stand.
 Captives were sold into slavery.
 Mathos was also captured, and he was dragged through the streets of Carthage and tortured to death by its citizens.

 Most of the towns and cities which had not already come to terms with Carthage now did so, with the exceptions of Utica and Hippo, whose inhabitants feared vengeance for their massacre of Carthaginians.
-They attempted to hold out, but Polybius says that they too "quickly" surrendered, probably in late 238 BC or very early 237 BC.
-The surrendered towns and cities were treated leniently, although Carthaginian governors were imposed on them.
+They attempted to hold out, but were besieged in March 237 BC and surrendered a few days later.
+The previously disaffected towns and cities were treated leniently, although Carthaginian governors were imposed on them.